-While human owners don’t exactly look forward to any of these scenarios, we generally accept them as part of the price of owning and being loved by a canine companion.
-What owners don’t realize is that in addition to a soggy tennis ball or toy dropped into your lap, your dog may also pass along certain diseases or infections.
+While pet parents don’t exactly look forward to any of these scenarios, we generally accept them as part of the price of owning and being loved by a canine companion.
+What pet parents don’t realize is that in addition to a soggy tennis ball or toy dropped into your lap, your dog may also pass along certain diseases or infections.
 Of these, worms are some of the most common conditions that can potentially be passed from dogs to humans.
 If your dog has been diagnosed with a parasite infection, there are a few things you should know to help protect yourself and your family.

 What Are “Worms” Anyway?